timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_VirtualizingPanel_ContainerFromIndex.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/VirtualizingPanel.cs" title="View the source code">View Source</a>

 #### Parameters
 <dl><dt>  <a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a></dt><dd>The index of the item to retrieve.</dd></dl>

 #### Return Value
 <a href="T_Avalonia_Controls_Control">Control</a>
+The container for the item at the specified index within the item collection, if the item is realized; otherwise, null.

+##
-The container for the item at the specified index within the item collection, if the item is realized; otherwise, null.Note for implementors: if the item at the specified index is an ItemIsOwnContainer item that has previously been realized, then the item should be returned even if it currently falls outside the realized viewport.
+Note for implementors: if the item at the specified index is an ItemIsOwnContainer item that has previously been realized, then the item should be returned even if it currently falls outside the realized viewport.

 ## See Also